 With 50 states in the Union and 100 percent to go around, the average state’s contribution to U.S. GDP would technically be two percent.
 While a lot of states are in that percentage range, there are some economic powerhouses that surpass that goal easily.

-As far as regions go, the Southeast, including populous states Florida, Georgia and North Carolina, contributed the biggest share of roughly a fifth to U.S. GDP.
-The Far West had a share of just under one fifth, largely driven by California.
+As far as regions go, the Southeast, including populous states Florida, Georgia and North Carolina, contributed the biggest share of just over a fifth to U.S. GDP.
+The Far West held the second largest share of almost exactly one fifth, largely driven by California.